alsash110/comm-2216-obs/docs/navigating/navigating.md

 **5.** Change into the *`testfolder`* directory with the following command.

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
->> The input after `cd` will be the name of the directory you want to change into.
+>> The input after `cd` is the name of the directory you want to change into.

 <br />
 >```
 >cd testfolder
 >```

->Let's check to see which directory you are now currently in with the `pwd` command.
+>Check to see which directory you are now currently in with the `pwd` command.

 >```
 >pwd
 >```

->You will see that you are now inside the newly created *`testfolder`* directory.
+>You will see that you are now inside the *`testfolder`* directory.

 >![pwd2](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/navigation/directories/pwd2.png?raw=true "ls")
 <br />